 Rural Rental Housing provides loans to individuals, trusts, limited partnerships, state and local public agencies to create affordable rental housing in rural areas for underprivileged individuals and families.
-For profit borrowers must proof that are unable to obtain credit elsewhere that will allow them to ask rents affordable to moderate, low, and very low income rural tenants.
-A very low income household is defined when the income of the individual or family living in the rural area is below 50% of the rural area median income (AMI).
-Low income household is defined when their income falls between 50% and 80% of the AMI and moderate is capped at $5,500 above the low income limit for the rural area.
-Rural Rental Housing program gives opportunity to very low, low and moderate income families, elderly persons, and persons with disabilities that live in rural areas to get affordable rental housing.
+For-profit borrowers must proof that are unable to obtain credit elsewhere that will allow them to ask rents affordable to moderate, low, and very-low-income rural tenants.
+A very low-income household is defined when the income of the individual or family living in the rural area is below 50% of the rural area median income (AMI).
+Low-income household is defined when their income falls between 50% and 80% of the AMI and moderate is capped at $5,500 above the low-income limit for the rural area.
+Rural Rental Housing program gives the opportunity to very low, low and moderate-income families, elderly persons, and persons with disabilities that live in rural areas to get affordable rental housing.

 Rural Rental Assistance Program

 This housing program provides rental payments to landlords on behalf of eligible rural tenants which are defined as persons with very low and low income, elderly individuals, and persons with disabilities that are unable to pay a basic monthly rent that is already subsidized through other USDA Rural Housing programs.
 The Rural Rental Assistance Program pays the difference between the tenant contribution, which is normally 30% of their monthly income and the basic monthly unit rent.